BrownSpaceEngineering/PVDXosV2/README.md

 1. **Start the SEGGER GDB Server:**
    - run `JLinkGDBServer` from the SEGGER folder containing all the J-Link tools.
+   - Before clicking 'OK', make sure the target is set to `SAMD51P20A` nad the interface is set to `SWD`.
+   -
    - Ensure the J-Link server is on port 2331 for GDB connections.

 2. **Build the Project:**